 This article employs the method of jurisprudential analysis.
 By examining the rights and obligations of individuals involved in academic misconduct and integrating relevant theories related to the principle of strict liability, it analyses whether academic misconduct constitutes an infringement, how to identify the aggrieved party in cases of academic misconduct, whether individuals involved in academic misconduct should be held liable, and the nature of the responsibilities they should bear.

-Cases and Analysis
+Empirical Landscape of Academic Misconduct Cases and Analysis

 This article will explore and analyse a series of specific cases of academic misconduct.
 Specifically, it will focus on the following types of academic misconduct: maliciously interfering with the evaluation order of fund projects, academic forgery, thesis trading, improper attribution, multiple submissions, duplicate publication and self-plagiarism.
 By analysing these cases, this article hopes to reveal the causes and motives behind them as well as the possible legal consequences of infringement.